dsc-courses/dsc80-2026-su/syllabus.md

 to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

-You have **5 "slip days"** to use throughout the quarter on **projects or project checkpoints**.
+You have **3 "slip days"** to use throughout the quarter on **projects or project checkpoints**.
 A slip day extends the deadline of an assignment by 24 hours.
-You may use up to 2 slip days for a single deadline, meaning no assignments will be accepted more than 48 hours after the deadline.
+You may use only one slip day for each deadline, meaning no assignments will be accepted more than 24 hours after the deadline.

 You may not use slip days on lab assignments.
 If you miss a deadline for a lab, you can use the resubmission policy to get 50% credit on the lab.
 We also drop your lowest lab score.